cjolowicz/docker-buildbot/README.md

 ```

 Then point your browser to http://localhost:8010 to access the web
 interface.

-Navigate to _Builds_ > _Builders_ > _hello-world_, and
+Navigate to _Builds_ > _Builders_ > _hello-world_, and click the
-trigger a build using the _trigger_ button.
+_trigger_ button.

 ## Configuration

-The supplied `docker-compose.yml` file creates a volume for
+Docker Compose creates a volume for `/var/lib/buildbot`, and
-`/var/lib/buildbot`, and pre-populates it with a sample
+pre-populates it with a sample [master.cfg](buildbot/master.cfg)
-[master.cfg](buildbot/master.cfg) file.
-To supply your own buildbot
+file.
+To supply your own buildbot configuration, either install it to
-configuration, either install it to the volume, or derive your own
+the volume, or derive your own image.
-image.

 Expose port 9989 on the host if you need to run workers outside of
 Docker.
 This is done by adding the following line to the `ports`